Year 3 2023 - 2024

 Welcome to KS2 and Year 3.

 Year 3 should be a fun place to be for you with lots of exciting projects and activities to do.
 From lots of P.E (including swimming) to studying rocks and crumbling, you will soon become used to KS2!
-It will be great to be back at school ready for a new acedemic year.
-The classroom was recently decorated during the first lockdown in wonderful colours with a new reading corner.
-It's actually the best classroom in the school now (Well I think it is!).
+The classroom has been decorated in wonderful colours with a lively reading corner.
+It's actually the best classroom in the school now (well I think it is!).

 We will be continuing 'Engineering' which relates to the 'Engineering Habits of Mind' (EHoM).
 This will be linked with other curriculum areas thus making learning more relevant and meaningful.
 There will be lots of fun and exciting things to do!
 We might even work with year 4 on some projects!